walles/loadviz/README.md

 How would you visualize this?

+## Releasing a new version of the macOS status bar app

+1. In Xcode, at the top of the screen, select "LoadViz"
+1. In the menu bar, select "Product" -> "Archive"
+1. In the new Archives screen, right click your new build and "Show in Finder"
+1. Right click the `.xcarchive` file and select "Show Package Contents"
+1. In the new Finder window, find your release build under "Products" -> "Applications"

 ## TODO

+- Make the desktop app start automatically on login
 - Run (a release build!) by default on Johan's desktop
-- Make the desktop app start automatically on login
+- Add an "About" menu item doing something helpful.
+At least link to the GitHub project and show some version number.
 - Make sure the visualization doesn't start out as all-black
-- Profile our release build to see if we can make it faster
 - Test that `diff()` handles wrapping CPU counters correctly
 - Add test making sure that if we have more cores than the image width, at least the most loaded core is rendered in the middle of the image
   - For 100% system load, with the system load color at the top
   - For 100% user load, with the user load color at the top
-- Add an "About" menu item doing something helpful.
-At least link to the GitHub project and show some version number.
 - Release the first public version on GitHub
 - Stop using CPU when the menu bar isn't visible
 - Test visualization with more cores than the image width